6.3 Importing a Satellite Scan model (3D City Map with Blosm for Blender)

 This will lock the images to the geometry in a more stable way preventing export errors

-Option 1 (Recommended): Using Material Combiner Add-on
+Method 1 (Recommended): Using Material Combiner Add-on

-1. Select MatCombiner from the side tab.Â
+1. Select MatCombiner from the side tab.
+Note that newer versions might require an extra step:

 2. Select Update Material List list to to auto populate all the Google mesh images into the material list